Mount Batten Tower

 The Mount Batten Artillery Tower will be open to the general public on set days throughout the year.

-A £2 entry fee per person is requested, with funds raised contributing to the ongoing management of the 17th Century Plymouth landmark.
+Entry fee is £2 per person, with funds raised contributing to the ongoing management of the 17th Century Plymouth landmark.

 Please note that due to the age and layout of the building, levels are uneven with steep, irregular steps to the top of the Tower and wheelchair access is not possible.
 Sensible footwear is required.
 Please also note that dogs are not permitted within the Tower.